-As we will go on to discuss, there is a range of different variations that you can incorporate into the exercise too, to ensure that you’re keeping things fresh and hitting the target muscles as hard as you can do.
-This doesn’t mean they’re an excellent place to start though.
+As we will go on to discuss, there are different variations that you can incorporate into the exercise to ensure that you’re keeping things fresh and hitting the target muscles as hard as you can.
+This doesn’t mean they’re an excellent place to start, though.

-Set up is always an essential part of any exercise.
-It’s the best way to make sure you’re keeping safe throughout your exercise, and you’re making the most of your efforts.
-Luckily, the lunge is one of the easier exercises to prepare for.
+Set-up is always an essential part of any exercise.
+It’s the best way to ensure you’re keeping safe throughout your exercise and making the most of your efforts.
+Luckily, the lunge is one of the more straightforward exercises to prepare for.

 One pivotal point about lunges is how strong your foot muscles are.
-You’re going to be putting a lot of weight on them, so it’s a good idea to make sure that you are up to scratch.
+You’re going to be putting a lot of weight on them, so it’s a good idea to ensure that you are up to scratch.
 The best way to check this is to see how difficult it is for you to balance yourself on each foot individually for a short duration.
-If you’re good at it, you’re good to go.
+Then, if you’re good at it, you’re good to go.

 Warming up is always crucial too.
-Making sure that you are ready for the exercise ahead means that you won’t hurt yourself.
-It’s a good idea to do both dynamic and static lunges as well as other leg exercises without any weight first, to find any weaknesses and get you off to a perfect start.
+Making sure you are ready for the exercise ahead means you won’t hurt yourself.
+It’s a good idea to do both dynamic and static lunges as well as other leg exercises without any weight first to find any weaknesses and get you off to a perfect start.

-As we always say at Exercise, your form is the most important thing about exercising.
-It doesn’t matter if you’re just starting out or going for a new personal best, if your form is wrong then it’s not credible.
-Here are a few things to keep in mind when perfecting your lunges.
+As we always say at exercise, your form is the most important thing about exercising.
+It doesn’t matter if you’re just starting out or going for a new personal best; if your form is wrong, it’s not credible.
+So here are a few things to remember when perfecting your lunges.

-You should really be keeping a straight back throughout the exercise so that your legs are the biggest players during the exercise.
+You should be keeping a straight back throughout the exercise so that your legs are the most significant players during the exercise.
 This should help you when you’re carrying out reps so that you are moving vertically rather than horizontally.

 Rather than keeping yourself perfectly upright, it’s a useful idea to add some lean to your lunges.
-Lean forward so that the pressure and the stress are taken off your back and put into your hips and glutes, where you want it to be!
+Lean forward so that the pressure and the stress are taken off your back and put into your hips and glutes where you want them to be!

 Moving onto the knees, it’s important to know where you should be positioning yourself too.
-When you do descend into the lunge, your front knee should not be going ahead of the midpoint of your foot.
-That’s one of the easiest and most important things that you need to remember.
+For example, when you descend into the lunge, your front knee should not be ahead of your foot’s midpoint.
+That’s one of the easiest and most important things you need to remember.

-The other leg to the rear of you is important too though.
+The other leg to your rear is also important, though.
 You should be putting the pressure on the ball of your back foot so that your sole is facing the wall behind you and your heel is pointing straight up.
-This is what will be activating the muscles that you’re looking for.
+Again, this is what will activate the muscles that you’re looking for.

 So, you’ve perfected your lunges, but then what?
 Well, there are many options that you can take to take them to the next level.
 Here are a few ideas to get you started.

-Instead of having a bag behind your neck or dumbbells in your hands, it’s actually an interesting idea to have the weight shift to above your head with arms extended.
-This means your entire upper body is needed to keep you stable enough to carry on while still hammering your lower body with the weighted movement!
+Instead of having a bag behind your neck or dumbbells in your hands, it’s an interesting idea to have the weight shift to above your head with your arms extended.
+Of course, this means your entire upper body is needed to keep you stable enough to carry on while still hammering your lower body with the weighted movement!

-You can also begin to start using different kinds of movement mechanics into your lunges so that you are working the muscles from different angles to get the best results.
+You can also start using different kinds of movement mechanics in your lunges to work the muscles from different angles to get the best results.
 The best way to do this is side lunges.
-They are widely popular and extremely effective at really optimising your muscle contractions for the best growth.
+They are widely popular and highly effective at optimising your muscle contractions for the best growth.